MuriloZangari/JobsSalaryDataScience/Jobs_Salary_Data_Science.md

     ## 13             Principal Data Analyst         2            0.0
     ## 14                 Sales Data Analyst         1            0.0

-It is interesting to see the different job titles related to Data Analysis.
+It is interesting to note the different job titles related to ‘Data Analysis’.
 These jobs can have different titles but the required skills and responsibilities are often the same.

 - **Analyzing the `experience_level`: unique values and frequency**